AKASHSBALSARAF/AKASHSBALSARAF/README.md

 - collaboration opportunities
 - research ideas
 - discussions, debates, or just a chat

-I fail openly and without apology; it is the mark of a long student of this discipline.
+> *I fail openly and without apology; it is the mark of a student in any discipline.*

 <br clear="left"/>